 Generations of Joy

-For almost 100 years, the Quarry Swim Club was run as a picture-postcard swimming area.
+For almost 100 years, the Quarry Swim Club has been run as a picture-postcard swimming area.
 Although bathing suit styles may have changed over the years, much of the Quarry has remained the same.

 A quarry operation mined the rock into the early 1900s.
 The miners carved a deep hole in the hillside and were constantly pumping out the water that rose from the underground springs.
 In 1916, the quarry ceased operation and the mining company filed for bankruptcy.
 The equipment was removed, and the pump (which was used to remove the spring water) was shut off.